Let’s find out whether guinea pigs eat hamster food.

-Although guinea pigs are diurnal, when domesticated, they can be active at any moment during the day or night.
+Although guinea pigs are crepuscular animals, when domesticated, they can be active at any moment during the day or night.

 Additionally, guinea pigs are quite precocious and social; it is always best to own at least 2 guinea pigs because they tend to become lonely and depressed.